The Reasons You Need a Website Are Simple.

 This business owner is ready to scale.
 They have clearly defined goals and objectives, and understand their market.
-They have the capacity to accept leads from new sources and scale up as they grow.
+The capacity exists to accept leads from new sources and scale up as they grow.

 They need a site with:

-– a taxonomy developed with the customer journey top of mind; and
+– taxonomy developed with the customer journey top of mind; and